MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 ### 4. Connect and validate

-Machine Learning Server executes on demand as R Server or as a Python application:
+Machine Learning Server executes on demand as R Server or as a Python application.

-+ Python runs when you execute a .py script.
-+ R Server runs as a background process, as **Microsoft R Server Engine** in Task Manager.
-Server startup occurs when a client application like [R Tools for Visual Studio](https://docs.microsoft.com/visualstudio/rtvs/installation) or Rgui.exe connects to the server.

 As a verification step, connect to each application and run a script or function.

-**For Python**

-1. Go to C:\Program Files\Microsoft\ML Server\PYTHON_SERVER.
-2. Double-click **Python**.
-3. At the command line, type `help()` to open interactive help.
-4. Type ` revoscalepy` at the help prompt, followed by `microsoftml` to print the function list for each module.

 **For R**

+R Server runs as a background process, as **Microsoft R Server Engine** in Task Manager.
+Server startup occurs when a client application like [R Tools for Visual Studio](https://docs.microsoft.com/visualstudio/rtvs/installation) or Rgui.exe connects to the server.

 1. Go to C:\Program Files\Microsoft\ML Server\R_SERVER\bin\x64.
 2. Double-click Rgui.exe to start the R Console application.
 3. At the command line, type `search()` to show preloaded objects, including the `RevoScaleR` package.
 4. Type `print(Revo.version)` to show the software version.
 5. Type `rxSummary(~., iris)` to return summary statistics on the built-in iris sample dataset.
 The `rxSummary` function is from `RevoScaleR`.

+**For Python**

+Python runs when you execute a .py script or run commands in a Python console window.
+Machine Learning Server for Hadoop (Spark) and SQL Server Machine Learning Server have the Python interpreters for our proprietary Python libraries.
+On Windows, Setup adds Anaconda 4.2 with Python 3.5.
+You can write Python script that executes base functionality locally, and proprietrary Python calls on SQL or Spark.

+1. Go to C:\Program Files\Microsoft\ML Server\PYTHON_SERVER.
+2. Double-click **Python**.
+3. At the command line, type `help()` to open interactive help.
+4. Type ` revoscalepy` at the help prompt, followed by `microsoftml` to print the function list for each module.

 ### 5. Enable server to host analytic web services and accept remote connections